dmmalone02/PyScript-Test-Controller-for-ACRO-2020-Gantry-System/README.md

 # PyScript-Test-Controller-for-ACRO-2020-Gantry-System
-An external Python script that is able to send commands to the Blackbox and assign jobs to the gantry device.
+An external Python script that is able to send  G-code commands to GRBL-based CNC controller.